Richard L. Tollefson, Jr.

 Amy is a native of Arizona and received her B.A. in Psychology from the University of Cincinnati and her M.S. in Industrial and Organizational Psychology from Grand Canyon University.
 After graduate school, Amy worked for Mountainside Fitness as a Human Resource Coordinator and Executive Assistant for the President of the company.
 She is also a frequent volunteer for Hospice of the Valley’s New Song program.

-Amy’s passion for our work come from her belief that “in times when it seems that the bad outweighs the good, it is our role as humans to purposefully seek out and support the good.”
+Amy’s passion for our work comes from her belief that “in times when it seems that the bad outweighs the good, it is our role as humans to purposefully seek out and support the good.”

 Ibone Moreno